Ahmad Jannati

-Ahmad Jannati (Persian: احمد جنتی; born 23 February 1927) is an Iranian principlist politician.
-Jannati is known for his anti-LGBT rhetoric and opposition to secularism.
-He is also a founding member of the Haghani school of thought.
+Ayatollah Ahmad Jannati (Note: احمد جنتی) (born 23 February 1927) is an Iranian politician and cleric who has served as the secretary of the Guardian Council since 1992.
+He previously served as the fifth chairman of the Assembly of Experts from 2016 to 2024.
+A Principlist, Jannati has strong conservative views, such as his anti-LGBTQ rhetoric and opposition to secularism.

-As of 2025, he occupies the post of secretary of the Guardian Council, the body in charge of checking legislation approved by Majlis with the Constitution and sharia, and approving the candidates in various elections.
-Although some believe that he is too old to be running one of the most influential institutions in the country, the trust that Ali Khamenei, the supreme leader, has in Jannati has kept him in power despite all the criticism.

 Career

-Jannati has been a member of the Guardian Council since 1978 and has been its chair since 1988.
+Jannati has been a member of the Guardian Council since 1980 and has been its chair since 1992.
 In 2016, he became the chairman of the Assembly of Experts, the body in charge of appointing the Supreme Leader.
 He was reappointed to the earlier post in 2022 and in 2023 he was re-appointed to the post of chairman of the Guardian Council.

 Views

 During a Friday Prayer on 4 August 2006, Jannati asserted that "support for Hezbollah" was "a duty."
 Regarding Iraq, around the time its draft constitution was presented to parliament in 2005, he said: "Fortunately, after years of effort and expectations in Iraq, an Islamic state has come to power and the constitution has been established on the basis of Islamic precepts".